You May Be Losing Business if You Don’t Ask for Reviews

 I recently had a neighbor, who is in the process of starting her own bakery, gift me with a plate of yummy cookies.
 First of all, what a great neighbor!
 I texted her to tell her how great her cookies were and she did the perfect thing: she asked me to review her on Facebook.
 One piece of advice I always give my customers is: ask your customers to review you online.
 Whenever a customer expresses to you that they are happy with your products or services, that’s a great time to ask for a review!

 So, you may be wondering, why should I go through the time and effort to ask for reviews?
 What good will it do my business?
 Well, there are at least 4 reasons why asking for reviews on a regular basis can really help your business grow.

 Some people don’t realize this, but reviews actually do show up on Google in the form of ratings.
-For example, when I do a search for one of my customers, Inspired Dental, the box pictured here shows up on the right-hand side in the Google search results.
-Not only do I see their reviews on Google My Business, but I also see their rating on Facebook.
+For example, when I do a search for one of my customers, TLC Dry Cleaners, the box pictured here shows up on the right-hand side in the Google search results, showing how many reviews on Google they have and the score.
 The Google rating shows at the top and is in a gold color, so it really stands out.
-But the Facebook rating also shows up under the “Reviews from the web” section (toward the bottom of the image).

 Many customers with physical store locations want to show up high on the map in a Google search.
 This is very smart, as people use Google Maps frequently to find a business location close to them.
 Well, one way to improve your position on Google Maps is to get a better rating from reviews!